-Crime log information for the previous 90 days appears on the Edmonds CC website at edcc.edu/safety
+Crime log information for the previous 90 days appears on the E website at edmonds.edu/safety

-The security crime log provides annual statistics from January 2016 to present.
-Hard copy crime logs for the current year may be made available to the public during normal weekday business hours except during holidays and school closures.
+The security crime log provides annual statistics from January2016 to present.
+Hard copy crime logs for the current year may be made available to the public during nomal weekday business hours except during holidays and school closures.

-Any portion of the log beyond 90 days, if not immediately available, will be made accessible within two business days of a request for public inspection.
+Any portion of the log beyond 90 days, if not immediately availble, will be made accessible within two business days of a request for public inspection.
 The only exceptions in the posting of crimes reported and/or investigated are: